erSubhashThapa/100daysofcode/r1-log.md

   I learned a lot about learning.

   I thought I would have learned many more topics by now.
-I actually leanred mostly just vanilla javascript, but there was more too learn than I expected.
+I actually learned a lot about one topic: vanilla javascript.
+There was more too learn than I expected.
 I feel really good about my programming capabilities compared to when I started.
 But I especially feel good that I know I can learn on my own if I remain consistent and patient.

+  I'm finally comfortable saying I'm a programmer!

+  I feel like I'm officially a nerd.

+  Here's my victory dance.

   ![victory](log_imgs/victory_4-10.gif)